maximumpeaches/Interview/src/com/company/leetcode/readme.md

 - [Segment tree](https://leetcode.com/tag/segment-tree/) actually has a number of problems related to it.
-- need to figure out how to construct union-find data structure.
-To do so see: https://leetcode.com/tag/union-find/
 - after/on Aug 31 do other LCA of binary tree problems.
 One every other day or so.
 After you've done them a couple ways, review the Solution tab here: https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-tree/ You can also use that link to find the similar problems.